 Text, Paratext, and Images

 As a form of communication, text conveys information and meaning.
 It also presents an opportunity for interpretation and artistic engagement.
 Paratext—literally “beside text”—includes the more subtle associations a text carries, including reference notes, inscriptions, and the style of lettering chosen.
-When artists combine image, text, and paratext, new layers of interpretation are introduced, and new spaces of discourse are created.
-Featuring examples from Qur’an manuscripts to historical Japanese prints to contemporary works, this exhibition explores the relationships between text, paratext, and image, examining how choice of material influences texts; how different manipulations of texts and images signal social class, education, and other cultural hierarchies and norms; and how intercultural exchange can take place through circulation and interpretation.
+When artists combine image with text and paratext, new layers of interpretation are introduced, and new spaces of discourse are created.

 Text, Paratext, and Images is curated by Kuan-Hung Liu (Brown PhD 2023, History of Art and Architecture) and Kimia Rahnavardi (RISD MDes 2020, Interior Architecture, Adaptive Reuse).